Our Team

 • Emma Brown

-Emma is a junior in the Sally McDonnell Barksdale Honors College, majoring in Psychology with minors in Biology and Chemistry.
+Emma is a senior in the Sally McDonnell Barksdale Honors College, majoring in Psychology with minors in Biology and Chemistry.
 In the future, she plans to attend dental school to earn her doctorate in dental medicine.
 She is interested in anxiety disorders and how they intersect with and affect physical health.

 • Kearston Costello